 Apple Cider Jelly

 It's like spreadable apple pie in a jar.
 This sweet-as-pie jelly is inspired by one of our favorite fall treats.
-Made with apples, warming spices, and just a touch of cider for tartness, it brings you cozy, orchard-fresh flavor.
-The tasty delight of fresh picked apples accented with a hint of cinnamon is flavor combination that lasts a lifetime.
+Made with apples, warming spices, and just a touch of cider for tartness, it brings you a cozy, orchard-fresh flavor.
+The tasty delight of freshly picked apples accented with a hint of cinnamon is a flavor combination that lasts a lifetime.
 It's a pleasant, homey flavor that you want to share.

 OK, we admit it.
 This may be one of our favorite preserves.
 Made with a luscious variety of ripe, juicy apples, tart apple cider, and aromatic spices, it's like a delicious homemade apple pie without the crust!
 It's fantastic on its own, spread on flaky croissants or used in recipes with pork chops or chicken.
 We love it and we hope you do too!
 It's like biting into a delicious, homemade apple pie!